FLAMEGPU/ABM_Framework_Comparisons/README.md

 Currently several simulators are not being compared due to container issues, several models have been disabled while implementations are not present, and other planned improvements are neccesary.

-+ [ ] Julia's Agents.jl is disabled from `run-all.sh` and not in the container, due to containerisation issues
 + [ ] Mason is not present in `runall.sh` (as in the upstream [https://github.com/JuliaDynamics/](https://github.com/JuliaDynamics/ABM_Framework_Comparisons))
 + [ ] Wolf Sheep Grass is not in `runall.sh` as FLAMEGPU2 implementation is missing
 + [ ] Forest Fire is not in `runall.sh` as FLAMEGPU2 implementation is missing